Betty Who: Artistry

 Who's output has been generally acclaimed by music critics and the press.
 In 2013, Lansky hailed her as "the next great pop star", before she had released a full-length album.
 Following her successful debut, in 2014 Edward Helmore of The Guardian hailed Who as "the latest bright young thing to provide a lesson in how to construct a career with few of the conventional components", describing her as "a singer whose talent and following has come naturally, rather than under the direction of a pop Svengali or management team that oversees every tweet or Instagram picture".
 Meanwhile, music consultant Andy Gershon labeled her "an accidental pop star" due to her perceived authenticity and way in which she initially established a strong following and fanbase with little involvement from a record company.
 Comparing her public profile and potential to that of dance-pop contemporary Carly Rae Jepsen, Sawdey observed that Who continues to fall short of mainstream success despite positive reviews and constantly selling out smaller venues, describing her as "a guilty pop secret that only a select few knew about".

-Who cites actress Marilyn Monroe as one of her main fashion inspirations, crediting her size with helping her appreciate her own body time.
+Who cites actress Marilyn Monroe as one of her main fashion inspirations, crediting her size with helping her appreciate her own body type.

 Personal life

-Who describes herself as a "queer, bisexual woman".
+Who describes herself as a "queer, bisexual".
 In 2014, Who began dating photographer Zak Cassar, son of director and producer Jon Cassar.
 The couple announced their engagement on 21 November 2017.
 They were married in 2020.
 Who is a dual citizen of Australia and the United States.
+In 2025 Who came out as non-binary.